UncleFirefox/C8POC/README.md

 TODO:

-Revision of not implemented opcodes
+-Revision of not implemented opcodes

-Input system
+-Key input system (customization, emulator key configuration in app.config?)

-Bugfixing with special interest in controlling threads and timers
+-Bugfixing with special interest in controlling threads and timers

+-Separation of responsabilities

+		-Wrap emulator properties in a struct (machine state)

+		-Isolate I/O operations (Sound, Graphics, KeyInput) in a Plugin System